Plans for new LSU entertainment and sports arena moving forward

 According to the River Center, on average they have 10-12 events a year that meet that.
 Some of those are Zydeco hockey games, which will be allowed to stay at the current arena since sports events have a cap of 8,500.

-Several members of the Metro Council, including Carolyn Coleman whose district includes downtown, are on board with the proposal.
+Several members of the Metro Council, including Carolyn Coleman, whose district includes downtown, are on board with the proposal.
 She did not return a request for comment Monday.

 Trending News